-A bankruptcy court for the District of Maryland held that the chapter 13 trustee could use funds that were undisbursed at the time of conversion to pay accrued fees owed by the debtors to their bankruptcy attorneys.
+A bankruptcy court for the District of Maryland held that the Chapter 13 trustee could use funds that were undisbursed at the time of conversion to pay accrued fees owed by the debtors to their bankruptcy attorneys.
 In re Everest, No. 14-29084 (Sept.
 10, 2015) consolidated with In re Brandon, No. 14-23735 (lead case), In re Rucker, No. 14-27630, and In re Burrows, No. 14-28940.
 [Read more…] about Harris Does Not Preclude Attorney Fees Upon Pre-Confirmation Conversion

 Harris Precludes Attorney Fee Payments Out of Undisbursed Funds

-In two cases involving the courts’ practice of permitting the chapter 13 trustee to distribute undisbursed funds to creditors upon conversion to chapter 7, the courts found that Harris v.
+In two cases involving the courts’ practice of permitting the Chapter 13 trustee to distribute undisbursed funds to creditors upon conversion to Chapter 7, the courts found that Harris v.
 Viegelahn, 575 U.S. ___, 135 S.Ct.
-1829 (2015), dictated a different result, even with respect to the debtor’s chapter 13 attorney fees and without regard to whether the case was converted prior to confirmation of the plan.
+1829 (2015), dictated a different result, even concerning the debtor’s Chapter 13 attorney fees and without regard to whether the case was converted before confirmation of the plan.
 In re Beauregard, No. 11-13069, consolidated with, In re Rule-Osburn, No. 14-13624, In re Montano, No. 14-12950 (Bankr.
 N. M. July 10, 2015); In re Sowell, No. 14-44130 (Bankr.
 D. Minn.
 Aug.
 7, 2015).
 [Read more…] about Harris Precludes Attorney Fee Payments Out of Undisbursed Funds

 Undisbursed Funds Returned to Debtor Upon Conversion